cvc5/ethos/user_manual.md

 - `incomplete` if it parsed any `step` or `step-pop` application that referenced a proof rule that was marked with the attribute `:sorry`, or
 - `correct` otherwise.

-Note however that the Ethos does not impose any requirements on _what_ was proven in the proof.
+Note however that Ethos does not impose any requirements on _what_ was proven in the proof.
 The user is responsible for ensure that e.g. the proof contains a step with a desired conclusion (e.g. `false`).

 ## Appendix